benhardy/vm2/README.md

 Why?
 ----

 Because my C is super rusty and I could use the practice.
+With that in mind, please note that this code is probably rather awful-looking to an experienced C programmer.
+I'm just doing this for my own continuing education.

 What it does now
 ----------------